tylunel/pvpumpingsystem/paper/paper.md

 of the distinct component models.
 In order to increase the understandability of the code, each physical component of the PV pumping system corresponds to a class, like for example the classes Pump(), MPPT(), PipeNetwork(), Reservoir() and PVGeneration().
-The previous objects are then gathered in the class PVPumpSystem() which allows to run a comprehensive modeling of the pumping system.
+The previous objects are then gathered in the class PVPumpSystem() which allows running a comprehensive modeling of the pumping system.

 The main inputs to the model are hourly weather file, water source characteristics, expected water consumption profile, and specifications of photovoltaic array, motor-pump and water reservoir.
-Typical outputs are hourly flow rates, unused electric power, efficiencies of components, life cycle cost and loss of load probability.
+Typical outputs are hourly flow rates, unused electric power, efficiency of components, life cycle cost and load losses probability.
 The sizing module provides functions to help choose the best combination of components in order to minimize the total life cycle cost.
 Nevertheless, sizing such complex systems is still an active field of research, and this module is subsequently expected to be expanded with time.

-Pvpumpingsystem is the first academic contribution of a broader research program on photovoltaic water pumping launched in T3E research group at ETS Montreal, and is expected to grow with new features and accuracy assessment provided by experimental studies.
+Pvpumpingsystem is the second academic contribution of a broader research program on photovoltaic water pumping launched in T3E research group at ETS Montreal, and is expected to grow with new features and accuracy assessment provided by experimental studies.
 The authors also want to give full access and help to anyone else interested in the use of the software.